psevestre/openid-fapi/Financial_API_Grant_Management.md

 Host: as.example.com
 ```

-shows how a client can force the authorization server to use a certain grant id (previously obtained using `create`) and request the authorization server to retain pre-existing privileges.
-In this particular example, the grant `TSdqirmAxDa0_-DB_1bASQ` would contain the accumulated scope `read write`.
+Note: the parameter `grant_id` can be used with any request serving as authorization request, e.g. it may be used with CIBA requests.

+Note: a client (as logical entity) MAY use multiple client ids to deliver its service across different platforms, e.g. apps for iOS and Android and a Web App.
+It is RECOMMENDED that the AS supports sharing of grants among client ids belonging to the same client.
+Sector identifier URIs as defined in [@OpenID.Registration] is one option to group client ids under single administrative control.

 ## Authorization Response

 ### Error Response

-In case the `grant_management_mode` is `update` or `replace` but the `grant_id` is unknown or invalid, the authorization server will respond with an error code `invalid_grant_id`.
+In case the `grant_id` is unknown or invalid, the authorization server will respond with an error code `invalid_grant_id`.

-## Token Request

-The `grant_management_mode` and `grant_id` parameters MAY be added to the token request in case this request is also an authorization request.

-TBD: what about CIBA?

 ## Token Response